loomchild/bountyfunding/README.md

 Development
 -----------

+### Requirements
+For development you will need all python packages listed in [requirements-dev.txt](requirements-dev.txt):

+		pip install -r requirements-dev.txt

 ### Tips
 * During Trac plugin development it's useful to install a plugin link instead of deploying a full egg after every chage (however, trac still needs to be restarted).
 To do it execute (see [Trac Plugin Development](http://trac.edgewall.org/wiki/TracDev/PluginDevelopment) for more details):